Keep Yourself Warm During Winter

-This is one of the most used and highly effective cold-fighting techniques you can use.
+This is one of the most used and highly effective cold-fighting techniques.
 While blankets do not generate heat themselves (as some people believe), they do keep you warm by retaining natural bodily warmth.
-Huddle the blankets close to you.
-Keep in mind not to bury yourself too much with blankets as this can cause suffocation, especially if you happen to fall asleep as you're getting warm.
+Huddle inside the blankets.
+Keep in mind not to bury yourself too deeply in blankets as this can cause suffocation, especially if you happen to fall asleep as you're getting warm.

 Hot Water Solutions

-An evening of fire will definitely do the job of keeping you warm and comfortable.
+An evening of a crackling fire burning in the hearth will definitely do the job of keeping you warm and comfortable.
 It also provides a very pleasant and nice atmosphere during cold winter nights.
 Use a fireback, a heavy metal sheet made of cast iron behind the fire.
 It protects the masonry, and at the same time reflects heat to the room.
-Here's a link to one:
+Here's a link to one: Fireback

 Warm Foods and Drinks

-You know the picture, sitting on the couch near the window and sipping chocolate while thinking of good times.
-Winter season don't just bring it a lot of snow but it is also a time for heavenly winter soups and hot cocoas.
+You know the picture, sitting on the couch near the window and sipping hot chocolate while thinking of good times.
+The winter season doesn't just bring it a lot of snow, but it is also creates a excuse for heavenly winter soups and hot cocoas.
 Substantial food like pizza, coffee and tea along with toasts and roast meats can help you get warm as well.

 Who doesn't like hot baths, right?

 Hot baths provide you with immediate relaxing and warming sensation, healing your sore muscles as well as reducing stress you have during the day.
 A hot bath can warm you up in no time.
-However if you really want to relax, why not try putting on some jasmine-scented candle and soothing music?
+However if you really want to relax, why not try lighting a jasmine-scented candle and put on soothing music?
 Now that is relaxation.
-Just be sure to dry yourself well afterwards as the cold season is unforgiving of wet bodies.
+Just be sure to dry yourself well afterward, as the cold season is unforgiving on wet bodies.